near/NEPs/specs/Standards/MultiToken/README.md

     /// * `amounts`: the amount of tokens to transfer for corresponding token_id
     /// * `approval_ids`: expected approval ID.
 A number smaller than
     ///    2^53, and therefore representable as JSON.
 See Approval Management
     ///    standard for full explanation.
-Must have same length as token_ids
+Must have same length and order as ///    token_ids
     /// * `memo` (optional): for use cases that may benefit from indexing or
     ///    providing information for a transfer